-- 1. By successful completion of the two-semester sequence, ENGL 1105-1106 or COMM 1015-1016 (Note: COMM courses are limited.
-No advanced placement credit will be given for COMM courses.
-Student must take both COMM courses to satisfy Area 1; - 2.
+- 1. By successful completion of the two-semester sequence, ENGL 1105-1106 or COMM 1015-1016 - 2.
 By successful completion of ENGL 1106 for students who are awarded Advanced Standing (based on standardized test scores and high school class rank) and are placed in ENGL 1106.
-Advanced Standing students who complete ENGL 1106 at Virginia Tech in the first enrollment with a C- or better receive Advanced Standing credit for ENGL 1105; - 3.
+Advanced Standing students who complete ENGL 1106 at Virginia Tech in the first enrollment with a C- or better receive Advanced Standing credit for ENGL - 3.
 By successful completion of 1204H for students who meet University Honors Standards or English Department Honors Standards.
 Honors students who successfully complete ENGL 1204H at Virginia Tech in the first enrollment with a C- or better receive Advanced Standing credit for ENGL 1105.